tmobile/developer-kata/README.md

 # Developer Puzzles

-Candidate puzzles are small coding challenges given to developers.
+Candidate puzzles are small coding challenges given to developers as either an entrance requirement or training and on-boarding.

 We want to see how well developers write their code, and especially how they test their code.

+### Submitting your Solution:

+You can fork/clone this repository or simply copy the specific puzzle definition into your own repository.
+If you clone the repository you will not be able to push your changes as it is locked to READ ONLY.
+If you fork the repository please do not submit a pull request.

+When you are completed with the challenge simply send your reviewer a link to your repo.

+## Defined Challenges

 Each challenge is fairly simple to solve, although they get progressively more difficult near the bottom of the list.

-## Defined Challenges

 - [Check Writer](puzzles/english-check-writer.md)
 - [Post-fix Calculator](puzzles/postfix-calculator.md)